ppaez/alsaseq/doc/tracks.rst

       list when playback mode is entered.
 The `tracks` list is first processed by `merge` to become a single event list.

-tracks uses the `threading`__ module to create two threads that handle ALSA sequencer events: One fetches events received by the sequencer, the other sends events to the sequencer.
+tracks uses the `threading`__ module to populate the `incoming` and `eventos` lists with ALSA sequencer events.
+It creates two
+threads: one fetches events received by the sequencer and adds them to `incoming`, the other schedules the pending events in `eventos` to the sequencer.

 The receiving thread uses poll() in the `select`__ module to check if there are input events.